-When you experience tremendous growth, you can quickly run out of resources to keep up with increasing demands.
-Your next step would be to search for business funding—and that’s where revenue-based financing comes in handy.
+When experiencing tremendous growth, a small business can quickly run out of resources to keep up with increasing demands.
+The logical next step is to seek funding—and that’s where revenue-based financing can come in handy.

 What Is Revenue-Based Financing?

 Unlike a conventional commercial loan with a strict amortization schedule, revenue-based loans don’t have fixed payments each month.
 Instead, your repayment is entirely dependent on your growth rate and will increase or decrease every month.

-These loans have a broad range, starting from around $50,000 up to $3 million.
-Instead of accruing interest, revenue-based lenders will charge a fixed amount for repayment, which is, on average, one to three times the amount borrowed.
-Payment amounts are agreed upon at signing, usually falling between 2-8% of your monthly income.
+Instead of accruing interest, revenue-based lenders charge a fixed amount for repayment—typically one to three times the amount borrowed.
+Payment amounts are agreed upon at signing, usually falling between 2%-8% of your monthly income.

 Revenue-based loans are tailored to the success of your business.
 The faster your business grows, the quicker you can repay and move on.
 Your most substantial payments coincide with your most profitable months—which means you’ll have lower payments and, therefore, more breathing room during slower months.